John Surman Carden: Life

-Carden was born in 1771, the son of Army officer Major Carden of Tredington Court in Tewkesbury.
+Carden was born in 1771, the son of Army officer Major John Carden of Tredington Court in Tewkesbury.
 Carden spent his childhood at home, his mother refusing to allow him to become a pageboy in the household of Queen Charlotte and also resisted orders to enlist him in his father's regiment at the age of eight.
 Both his parents died while he was young: his mother died aged only 26, while his father was killed in action during the American Revolutionary War.
 Carden was educated privately until he was 17, when he enlisted in the Royal Navy in 1788, joining under Captain Charles Thompson and later moving to the frigate under Captain Isaac Smith.
 In 1790 he became a midshipman and in 1793, at the outbreak of the French Revolutionary Wars, he moved to the ship of the line under Captain George Cranfield Berkeley.

 Marlborough served in the Channel Fleet, and in 1794 was heavily engaged at the battle of the Glorious First of June, at which Carden was badly wounded in an ammunition explosion, suffering permanent damage to his eyesight.
 In March 1795 he moved to and 1797 to under Captain James Richard Dacres.
 In 1798 he briefly moved to Thompson's flagship before becoming a lieutenant in the frigate under Captain Thomas Byam Martin.
 Fisgard was employed in the aftermath of the Battle of Tory Island, successfully engaging and capturing the off Brest, for which Carden was promoted to commander.